kristinbranson/APT/README.md

 * MATLAB R2014b or later.
 * Windows, Linux, and Mac are all supported, but Windows and Linux get priority.
 * A recent checkout of [JAABA](https://github.com/kristinbranson/JAABA).
+* To enable tracking with Cascaded Pose Regression (CPR):
+  * MATLAB Image Processing and Stats toolboxes
+  * A recent checkout of [Piotr Dollar's toolbox](https://github.com/pdollar/toolbox)
 * If you are working with multi-camera data, you may need calibration software for your rig, eg
   * [Caltech camera calibration toolbox](https://www.vision.caltech.edu/bouguetj/calib_doc/)

 ## Setup
-1. Copy <APT>\Manifest.sample.txt to Manifest.txt and edit to point to your checkout of JAABA (specify the root directory, which contains the subfolders filehandling/ and misc/).
+1. Copy <APT\>\Manifest.sample.txt to Manifest.txt and edit to point to your checkout of JAABA (specify the root directory, which contains the subfolders filehandling/ and misc/).
+2. To enable CPR tracking, edit the 'piotr' entry to point to your local checkout of Piotr Dollar's toolbox.
-2. For multi-camera data, edit the 'cameracalib' entry to point to your calibration software.
+3. For multi-camera data, edit the 'cameracalib' entry to point to your local calibration software.
-2. Open MATLAB and:
+4. Open MATLAB and:

     ```
     % in MATLAB
     cd /path/to/git/APT/checkout
-    APT.setpath % configures MATLAB path for running APT
     lObj = Labeler;
     ```

-3. Go to the File> menu and either "Quick Open" a movie, or create a "New Project".
+5. Go to the File> menu and either "Quick Open" a movie, or create a "New Project".
 Quick Open will prompt you for a movie file, then a trx file; if you don't have a trx file, just Cancel.

 If you have never created a project before, "Quick Open" may not give you the appropriate number of labeling points.
 However, this could still be a useful jumpstart to start getting familiar with the program.